cmdcolin/ammunition/README.md

 ## Insane twitter trolls

-### Calling for people to harrass public health figures https://twitter.com/Ellsworth_Lies

-All Autism & Vaccine Injured peeps, Please Tweet this "Expert" @PeterHotez that coincidentally works for Vaccine Manufacturers:

-Meanwhile Peter Hotez is actually a neglected tropical disease researcher who is not funded by "vaccine manufacturers"

-Every post that is anti-trump will have trump defenders harrassing everyone who replies to the post, and those trump defenders posts will be highly ranked in the replies list
+Many posts on twitter, regardless of topic, will have Trump defenders harrassing everyone who replies to the post, and those Trump defenders posts will be highly ranked in the replies list

 ### Mislabeled getty images rant